YihsunEthanCheng/CarND-Behavioral-Cloning-P3/README.md

     ```

 * Deep network model
-  * The model for cloning driving behavior is chosed a "4-conv + 3-FC network", which can be created by the python module [model.py](./moduals/model.py/) with a specified parameter as below.
+  * The model for cloning driving behavior is chosed as a "4-conv + 3-FC network", which can be created by the python module [model.py](./moduals/model.py/) with a specified parameter set as below.
     ```sh
     params = {
         'input_shape':  (160,320, 3),